ELELAB/mavisp_data_collection/README.md

 NEWS

+29/10/2025
+Fixed the miscalculation of the average change in allosteric free energy (avg_dG) among response sites induced by each mutation in the filtering step of the AlloSigMA workflow.

 21/10/2025
 update of mavisp automatization for compatibility with version 6 of AFDB and to include full support to PPI2PDB and TED annotations support to IDPs in automatization